 Day 149 Nile Camp – Dongola Monday 18/12/06

 Today, the sand was starting to take its toll on us.
-To get some idea of what it was like download this short video clip of me in action!!
 We seemed to spend a lot of time pushing the bikes out of deep sand, which wasn't fun.
 At this point, everything I own is covered in dust and sand, I'm filthy and haven't had a hot shower in over a week.
-We stopped for lunch under a tree at some nameless Sudanese village, and a family came over to give us tea and talk. leo has this excellent way of shouting when he talks to the Sudanese, which is a trait I thought only the English possessed when talking to a foreigner.
+We stopped for lunch under a tree at some nameless Sudanese village, and a family came over to give us tea and talk.
+Leo has this excellent way of shouting when he talks to the Sudanese, which is a trait I thought only the English possessed when talking to a foreigner.
 We made the ferry crossing across the Nile for five despite us both having flat tyres, and found our way into Dongola, which had tarmac roads….
 Amazing!!

 Day 150 Dongola Tuesday 19/12/06